Umuzi-org/tech-department/content/remote-work/tech-recruits/_index.md

 Talking about submissint work... {{% contentlink "projects/how-to-submit-your-project" %}}

-## How to learn extra quickly

-Build something useful in your spare time!
-We've seen all sorts of cool stuff come from our recruits.
-There's been a chatbot, a chess tournament system, a library managment system, games... what can you build in your free time?

-If you have some ideas and need a little bit of help knowing where to start just ask :)

 ## Workshops

 We run a bunch of workshops for a bunch of reasons.
 Sometimes the workshops are about demonstrating some code things, sometimes they are about you demonstrating your understanding of concepts.